Nia Jax: Teaming with Shayna Baszler (2020–2021)

-Jax returned from injury on the April 6, 2020 episode of Raw, defeating Deonna Purrazzo in a squash match.
+Jax returned from injury on the April 6, 2020, episode of Raw, defeating Deonna Purrazzo in a squash match.
 On the May 25 episode of Raw, Jax defeated Charlotte Flair and Natalya in a triple threat match to challenge Asuka for the Raw Women's Championship at Backlash.
 At Backlash, Jax and Asuka wrestled to a double countout, therefore Asuka retained the title.
 The next night on Raw, Jax challenged Asuka again for the title.
 During the match, Jax became upset with the referee and pushed him down.
 The referee was going to disqualify Jax, however, Asuka rolled up the distracted Jax for a fast count to retain the title.

 In August, she was paired with Shayna Baszler, defeating the WWE Women's Tag Team Champions Bayley and Sasha Banks at Payback to win the title.
 They lost the title at TLC against the team of Asuka and Charlotte Flair.
-At Royal Rumble on January 31, 2021, Baszler and Jax defeated Asuka and Flair to became record-tying two-time WWE Women's Tag Team Champions.
+At Royal Rumble on January 31, 2021, Baszler and Jax defeated Asuka and Flair to become record-tying two-time WWE Women's Tag Team Champions.
 During their second reign as tag team champions, they had simultaneous feuds with the teams of Naomi and Lana, Mandy Rose and Dana Brooke, and Natalya and Tamina.
 They defended the title against all of them on different occasions but were victorious in every bout.

 At WrestleMania 37, Jax and Baszler retained the tag team championship against Natalya and Tamina.
 On the May 14 episode of SmackDown, they lost the title to Natalya and Tamina, ending their second reign at 103 days.
-On the September 20 episode of Raw, her alliance with Shayna Baszler ended when she was attacked by Baszler after their match against each other.
-Baszler destroyed her arm by stomping on it while wedged in the steel steps, leaving Jax shrieking and crying while being attended to.
+On the September 20 episode of Raw, Jax's alliance with Shayna Baszler ended when her partner attacked her.
 After the team disbanded, she asked WWE for time off to take care of her mental health, but on November 4, Jax was released from her WWE contract.

-Return (2023)

-Fanene returned in the 2023 Women's Royal Rumble at the 30 spot and was eliminated by the combined efforts of the remaining 11 women in the ring.